pism/pism/doc/sphinx/jako.rst

 This run requires at least 6 GB of memory, and it takes about 16 processor-hours.

 It produces a file ``jakofine_short.nc`` almost immediately and then restarts from it because we need to regrid fields from the end of the previous 5 km regional run (in ``spunjako_0.nc``) and then to "go back" and regrid the SSA boundary conditions from the 5 km whole ice sheet results ``g5km_bc.nc``.
 At the end of the run the final file ``jakofine.nc`` is produced.
 Also there is a time-series file ``ts_jakofine.nc`` with monthly scalar time-series and a spatial time-dependent file ``ex_jakofine.nc``.
-The surface speed at the end of this run is shown in Figure :numref:`fig-jako-csurf`, with a comparison to observations.
+The surface speed at the end of this run is shown in :numref:`fig-jako-csurf`, with a comparison to observations.

 Over this 100 year period the flow appears to be relatively steady state.
 Though this is not surprising because the climate forcing and boundary conditions are time-independent, a longer run reveals ongoing speed variability associated to subglacially-driven sliding cyclicity; compare [vanPeltOerlemans2012]_.